eangach/app_env/README.md

 # Specify environment

 Use environment variable APP_ENV.
 Usual values are:
-. development
+  * development
-. test
+  * test
-. production
+  * production

-Uses dotenv and also has some code cloned from dotenv.
+Uses [dotenv](https://github.com/bkeepers/dotenv) and also has some code cloned from [dotenv](https://github.com/bkeepers/dotenv).